-27(1) A council
+27(1) The council

-- (a) must establish, in accordance with the regulations, a regulated members register for one or more categories of members who provide professional services of the regulated profession, and - (b) may, in accordance with the by-laws, establish other members registers for one or more categories of non-regulated members.

-(2) The name of a regulated member who is suspended remains in the register.

-(3) The registrar must enter the following information for each regulated member in the appropriate category of register established under subsection (1)(a):

-- (a) the full name of the member; - (b) the member's unique registration number; - (c) any conditions imposed on the member's practice permit; - (d) the status of the member's practice permit, including whether it is suspended or cancelled; - (e) information described in section 89(1) or required by regulation. - (4) The registrar may, in accordance with the regulations,
+- (a) must establish, in accordance with the regulations, a register of regulated members for one or more categories of members who provide professional services, and - (b) may, in accordance with the bylaws, establish registers of other members for one or more categories of non-regulated members. - (2) The name of a regulated member who is suspended remains in the register. - (3) The registrar must enter the following information for each regulated member in the appropriate category of register established under subsection (1)(a): - (a) the full name of the member; - (b) the member's unique registration number; - (c) whether the member's registration is restricted to a period of time and, if so, the period of time; - (d) any conditions imposed on the member's practice permit; - (e) the status of the member's practice permit, including whether it is suspended or cancelled;

-- (a) enter in a register described in subsection (1)(a) information in addition to that required by subsection (3), and - (b) remove information from a register.

-(5) The registrar may, if authorized by the by-laws, enter in a register and remove from the register information about members registered under subsection (1)(b).
+- (f) information described in section 92(1) or required by the regulations. - (4) The registrar may, in accordance with the regulations, - (a) enter in a register described in subsection (1)(a) information in addition to that required by subsection (3), and - (b) remove information from a register. - (5) The registrar may, if authorized by the bylaws, enter in a register and remove from the register information about members registered under subsection (1)(b).

+Register information
-Register information 28(1) If a member of the public, during regular business hours, requests information in the register respecting a named regulated member, the college must provide the information described in section 27(3) with respect to that member.

-(2) A college may, in accordance with the regulations or the by-laws, release information about its members in addition to the information referred to in subsection (1).
+- 28(1) If a member of the public, during regular business hours, requests information in the register respecting a named regulated member, the Institute must provide the information described in section 27(3) with respect to that member. - (2) The Institute may, in accordance with the regulations, disclose information about its members in addition to the information referred to in subsection (1).